forefireAPI/firefront/README.md

 # ForeFire

-ForeFire is an open-source code for wildland fire spread models
+ForeFire is an open-source code for wildland fire spread models.
+The complete paper can be found [here](https://www.researchgate.net/publication/278769168_ForeFire_open-source_code_for_wildland_fire_spread_models)

 It has been designed and run on Unix systems, three modules can be built with the source code.

+The main binaries are

   - An interpreter (executable)
   - A dynamic library (shared, with C/C++/Java and Fortran bindings)
+  - Pre-Post processing helping scripts

 ## 1. Requirements